-Shirley Boles, courtesy Michael Appleton, New York Times
+Shirley Boles, courtesy of Michael Appleton, New York Times

 The jury is asked to decide: